jorgefz/Lince/docs/dev/Style.md

 All the symbols, functions, and types in the Lince public API should start with "Lince".

 ## Functions & Structs
 Functions as well as structs and typedefs follow *PascalCase*.
-Functions follow the style "Lince"+Action, e.g.: `void LinceGetGameData()`.
-Structs and custom types follow the style "Lince"+Noun, e.g.: `struct LinceApp`.
+Functions follow the naming convetion "LinceVerb(Noun)", e.g.: `void LinceGetGameData()`.
+Structs and custom types follow the style "LinceNoun", e.g.: `struct LinceApp`.

 ## Variables
 Variables, function arguments, and struct members are written using *snake\_case*, e.g.: `int enemy_count = 0` or `app.layer_stack = NULL`.